 You don’t need a store-bought pre-made blend when you can use basic ingredients you probably already have in your pantry:

-- Cinnamon – considered the main ingredient
+- Cinnamon – sweet and aromatic, it's considered the main ingredient

 - Nutmeg or mace – either work beautifully.
 Mace is a bit stronger and more pungent, but is very similar to nutmeg.
+Use mace for AIP.

-- Clove – Just a few pinches add a spicy, earthiness
+- Clove – just a few pinches add a spicy, earthiness

-- Ginger – creates brighter, almost citrusy notes
+- Ginger – creates bright, citrusy notes

 Is pumpkin spice low-FODMAP?